-Top 3 Financial Things Incoming College Freshman Need to Do
+Top 3 Financial Things High School Grads Need to Do

-If you don’t have a checking account already, now is the time to open one.
-You can have your parents on the account as joint account holders, as well, but you should be the primary account holder.
+Don’t have a checking account already?
+Now is the time to open one.
+If you're under 18, you will need to have your parent/guardian on the account as a joint account holder.

 Why…

-• If you are working during school, you will need a checking account in order to have your paycheck direct deposited into your account.
+• If you work during your college years, you will need a checking account in order to have your paycheck direct deposited into your account.

 • A debit card provides a safe way to pay for things without carrying cash.